Reuse & Recycling

 Columbia Dining went trayless in all dining halls in Fall 2009.
 Removing 1,400 trays has resulted in an estimated savings of 3,000 gallons of water per day and approximately 50 pounds of food waste per meal.
 Less food waste means that more unserved food is available for City Harvest, a non-profit agency whose mission is to end hunger in New York City and the surrounding boroughs.

 In Spring 2012, an in-vessel composter suitable for urban use began operating at Ruggles Hall on the Morningside Campus.
-It has been in use throughout the 2012-2013 academic year, with Dining Services working with EcoReps and residents of GreenBorough to provide 20 gallons of food scraps each day.
+Dining works with EcoReps and residents of GreenBorough to provide 20 gallons of food scraps each day.
 Four days each week, two EcoReps place scraps and two gallons of wood chips into the composter; two GreenBorough residents take over on the fifth day.
-In April, one and a half 96-gallon bins of compost from the year’s activity were delivered to the Community Garden on Pupin Plaza.
+One and a half 96-gallon bins of compost from one year’s activity were delivered to the Community Garden on Pupin Plaza.

 The Doe Fund